 Aquí la gente, la gente mayor especialmente, tiene mucho respeto, casi temor, a los militares."Here, people, expecially older people, have a great deal of respect for the military.
 Fear, almost."

 When I say that this says a great deal, I don't assume that it says they were lying about the maquis.
 I mean that it demonstrates the effect of civil war, mass executions and two generations of military dictatorship upon the people who lived through it: their keenness to say nothing and to have nothing said about them, to see nothing that they should not have seen, to just want to be left alone.
 Most importantly, nobody should ever complain.
 (The absence of a complaint was, the following month, advanced by the lawyer for the soldiers involved as a reason for asking the military court to drop the case.
 In the end minor punishments were applied.
-The lieutenant in command was recently promoted to Brigadier-General, which prompted Heraldo to recall the 1984 events.)
+The lieutenant in command was recently promoted to Brigadier-General, which is what prompted Heraldo to recall the 1984 events.)

 I've been to Abena.
 It's in the northeast corner of a remote, hilly and mostly wooded area between Jaca, Ayerbe and Huesca, which one passes through on the spectacular train ride between Huesca and Canfranc, the old station of which is permanently closed and almost permamently due to be restored.

 Having taken a the train a couple of years ago, we went thought the area by car last summer, turning off the main road just after the bridge over the Embalse de La Peña, then eastwards, if direction means anything in describing a winding passage through the practically-deserted hills.
-Then, just before reaching the main Huesca to Sabiñanigo road, turning northwest towards Jaca, and stopping, by coincidence, in Abena, like so many other villages in the area is on a hill, which we climbed to see if we could see a house, between there and Sabiñanigo, where a friend of ours had been working.
+Then, just before reaching the main Huesca to Sabiñanigo road, turning northwest towards Jaca, and stopping, by coincidence, in Abena, which like so many other villages in the area is on a hill - one we climbed to see if we could see a house, between there and Sabiñanigo, where a friend of ours had been working.

 On the map, it's just a couple of miles from the town.
-But you can't see it: there's a mountain in the way.
+But you can't see the town: there's a mountain in the way.
 On the ground, as opposed to the map, everywhere in the mountains is a long way from everywhere else.
 Everywhere feels isolated.
 During decades of military rule, everywhere and everybody feels isolated.

 One can understand, from this, why the Pact of Forgetting was not just a matter of political convenience, both for the Right who wanted the protection it gave them, and the Left who wanted the democracy for which the Pact was their side of the bargain.
 It also allowed many people to persist with the amnesia which they had learned, and which, in many different ways, they felt protected them.